Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Served Advertisements

 \section{Served Advertisements}

-In previous sections, we demonstrate that the most popular and legitimate ad networks still have business relationships with misinformation websites, and that the \cop did not have a substantial impact on the monetization of misinformation.
-To validate our observations, we study the ads that are actually served on misinformation websites.
+In previous sections, we demonstrate that the most popular ad networks still have business relationships with misinformation websites, and that the \cop did not have a substantial impact on the monetization of misinformation.
+To validate our observations, we study ads that are actually served on misinformation websites.
 Our goal is to explore to what extent ad networks still monetize misinformation content and if reputable advertisers might end up next to misinformation content.
+This analysis follows the methodology described in Section~\ref{sec:ad-collection}.
+Since misinformation websites are short-lived~\cite{chalkiadakis2021rise}, we focus only on active ones, detailed in Appendix~\ref{sec:activeWebsites}.